Find Affordable College Courses

 $5,492 Average Tuition & Fees

 Berkshire Community College landed the #8 spot in the 2023 rankings for the best value allied health and medical assisting services programs.
-Located in the rural area of Pittsfield, BCC is a public college with a small student population.
+Located in the rural area of Pittsfield, BCC is a public school with a small student population.

 BCC undergraduate students pay an average of $5,492 in in-state tuition and fees each year.